ciroalo/k3s-gym-app/README.md

 ### Creating virtual machines
 To create the virtual machines in the server, we are gonna use `Multipass`.
 Multipass is a lightweight VM manager for linux, etc.
 Since it supports metadata for cloud-init, you can simulate a small cloud deployment on your laptop or workstation.
 The installation is pretty easy.
-(Probably in the next project, i will change everything to proxmox or red hat linux).

 ```bash
 sudo snap install multipass